Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 Automatic refinement can lower the costs of a software development, with an acceptable price of usually 10\% slower code compared to the handwritten version.
 In addition, although the approach can ensure that the code correctly implements the B model, it is difficult for developers to link the auto-generated code with the corresponding software specification.

 It was easier to prove the concrete model than the abstract model.
-The ratio between the effort of the abstract model phase and the effort of the concrete model phase is 2.
-The abstract model proof consists of complex and lengthy interactive demonstrations, which makes the proof difficult to reuse.
-The concrete model proof is broken down into small steps with the same patterns, which is easy to repeat.
+The ratio between the effort on the abstract model phase and the effort on the concrete model phase is 2.
+The abstract model proof consists of complex and lengthy interactive demonstrations, making the proof difficult to reuse.
+The concrete model proof is broken down into small steps with the same patterns.
 As far as maintenance is concerned, it is guaranteed that the modified version will remain consistent as long as the proof is completely redone.
 The cost will also be limited since 1) the whole development environment has been set up and 2) the refinement and proof rules are likely to be reused.